shardul2711/GateQuest/README.md

+# To setup the project
+npm i

+# To run the project
+npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.